wp-plugins/socialgrid/readme.txt

 == Description ==

-SocialGrid began as a simple addition to my [Tasty Theme](http://whalesalad.com/tasty), and has evolved into a next generation WordPress plugin available for anyone incorporate into their site.
+SocialGrid is a simple widget that makes it easy to add and organize links to your various profiles on the internet.
+It began as a simple addition to my [Tasty Theme](http://whalesalad.com/tasty), and has evolved into a next generation WordPress plugin available for anyone incorporate into their site.

 == Installation ==